DoumanAsh/Naze_Boku_no_Sekai_wo_Dare_mo_Oboeteinainoka/src/2/world2.md

 [Let us proceed carefully.
 To face our next opponent we would require calm mind rather than bravery.]

-They were going to challenge foreign gods - who were known to be the worst possible enemy for humanity
+They were going to challenge sidhes - who were known to be the worst possible enemy for humanity

 _TL Note:_ I'm still not sure how to TL `人間の上位互換`